 Broiler Chickens - 3-6 months old, pens of three

 Fryer Chickens - under 3 months old, pens of three

 Turkeys - 20 lb. min, 30 lb. maximum payable weight

 Animals of any species that are under weight or receive a white ribbon in their market class will not sell.

 Animals that are overweight will only receive payment for the maximum weight allowed within their species.

-7) All animals will weigh in between 5 pm and 8 pm on Friday.
+7) All animals will weigh-in between 5 pm and 8 pm on Friday.
 Registration will be Friday from 5 pm to 8 pm.
 Animals not registered by 8 pm will not show.
-You are welcome to bring animals earlier Friday afternoon but weigh in will not start before 5 pm.
+You are welcome to bring animals earlier Friday afternoon, but weigh-in will not start before 5 pm.

 8) All livestock entered for exhibition must be gentle and broke to lead.
-Please do not bring any animal that may be a risk for hurting someone.
+Please do not bring any animal that may be a risk of hurting someone.
 Judges and superintendents have the right to send wild animals home.

 9) Superintendents have the right to send home any livestock that exhibits signs of disease or sickness, sheep showing signs of prolapse.
 All disputes will be settled by calling in a veterinarian at owner's expense.
 No animal(s) may be removed from the livestock building without a veterinarians instructions/orders or emergency circumstances.

 10) Animals must be bedded down in a clean pen and fed and watered appropriately at all times.